mkloubert/nativescript-toolbox/README.md

 # NativeScript Toolbox

-A [NativeScript](https://nativescript.org/) that is a composition of useful tools and helpers.
+A [NativeScript](https://nativescript.org/) that is a composition of useful classes, tools and helpers.

 The module contains the following sub modules: